owlbarn/tutorial/book/case-image-inception/README.md

 How can a computer take an image and answer questions like "what is in this picture?
 A cat, dog, or something else?"
 In the recent few years the machine learning community has been making tremendous progress on tackling this difficult problem.
 In particular, Deep Neural Network (DNN) is able to achieve reasonable performance on visual recognition tasks -- matching or even exceeding human performance in some domains.

-We have introduced the neural network module in then previous chapter.
+We have introduced the neural network module in the previous chapter.
 In this chapter, we will show one specific example that is built on the neural network module: using the InceptionV3 architecture to perform the image classification task.

 ## Background

-InceptionV3 is a a widely-used DNN architecture for image classification that can attain significant accuracy with small amount of parameters.
+InceptionV3 is a widely-used DNN architecture for image classification that can attain significant accuracy with small amount of parameters.
 It is not invented out of thin air.
 The development using DNN to perform image recognition is a stream that dates back to more than 20 years ago.
 During this period, the research in this area is pushed forward again and again in various work.
 In this chapter, we first introduce how image classification architectures are developed up until Inception.